MolSSI/QCFractal/docs/qcportal/source/collection-optimization.rst

 Querying the Data
 -----------------

-All available optimization specifications can be listed via
+All available optimization data specifications can be listed via

 .. code-block:: python

     >>> ds.list_specifications()

 function.
-In order to show the status of optimization calculations for a given set of specifications, one can use:
+In order to show the status of the optimization calculations for a given set of specifications, one can use:

 .. code-block:: python